sn0b4ll/wazuh_active_responses/install_velociraptor/README.md

 VELO_MSI_URL="<replace with VELO-MSI>"
 ```

 Use your own Velociraptor MSI location or a local file path.
+If you don't have an MSI yet, you can look here: https://docs.velociraptor.app/docs/deployment/clients/

 ### Example Configuration in `ossec.conf`